 Libling’s firm won the Canadian Housing Design Awards again in 1964 and in 1967 for its Village West Housing in Westwood.
-Their Southwood Village townhouses in Fort Garry were an attractive and interesting development that won the top national award from the Canadian Housing Design Council in 1969.
-During the next decade, Libling Michener moved into high-rise apartment development, and Gerald Libling himself left the firm as of the first of January 1973 to join development firms, Galcon Development Construction Limited and the Imperial Group.
+Their Southwood Village townhouses in Fort Garry was an attractive and interesting development that won the top national award from the Canadian Housing Design Council in 1969.
+During the next decade, Libling Michener moved into high-rise apartment development, and Gerald Libling left the firm January 1, 1973 to join development firms Galcon Development Construction Limited and the Imperial Group.
 Libling maintained his license to practice, while his new firms undertook such local projects as the Imperial Tower on Broadway in 1976.
-Libling also saw-through his former practice’s massive project at Lakeview Square in the early 1970s, which included more high-rise apartment housing.
+Libling also saw through his former practice’s massive project at Lakeview Square in the early 1970s, which included more high-rise apartment housing.

-Libling was elected president of the Manitoba Association of Architects at the age of 38.
+He was elected president of the Manitoba Association of Architects at 38.
 Clearly articulate in expressing his ideas, Libling used his status to make public the city’s lack of a proper plan for its urban core.
 In his view, the Metro government was neglectful of the core’s future in its rush to develop the suburbs.
-A large part of his solution was an infusion of high-rise and low-rise housing in the downtown neighborhoods, coupled with more public commitment to parks and schools in the core.
+A large part of his solution was an infusion of high-rise and low-rise housing in downtown neighbourhoods, coupled with more public commitment to parks and schools in the core.

-Notably, Libling was the first Jewish man admitted as a member of the exclusive Manitoba Club in 1972.
-Libling kept a hand in the business scene in Winnipeg until 1993 when he retired.
-Libling does not maintain active contact with LM Architectural Group, the evolution of his original partnership.
+Libling was the first Jewish man admitted as a member of the exclusive Manitoba Club in 1972.
+He kept a hand in the business scene in Winnipeg until 1993 when he retired.
+Libling did not maintain active contact with LM Architectural Group, the evolution of his original partnership.